shradhaar/fake-news-hackathon-2025/README.md

 - **Trust your instincts** - if it feels off, it probably is!
 - **Use the 10-second timer wisely** - don't rush but don't overthink
 - **Learn from explanations** - each fake headline teaches you something new
+- **Evaluate sources critically** - consider credibility and evidence
+- **Recognize common misinformation patterns** - understand why content is misleading

-## Smart Question Rotation
+## Smart Question System

 The game features intelligent question distribution:
-- **No Immediate Repetition**: Questions won't repeat until most others have been used
+- **Round-Based Organization**: Questions are organized by difficulty and type
+- **Type Rotation**: Single player mode alternates between all three question types
 - **Balanced Distribution**: Ensures all question categories are represented
 - **Learning Progression**: Players encounter diverse examples to improve skills
 - **Fresh Experience**: Each playthrough feels different and engaging